Kertis4/Clash-Royale-Deck-Maker/README.md

   - `/api/builddeck` [POST]: Accepts `{ cards: array }`, returns a generated deck of 8 cards (currently random).
   - `/api/register` [POST]: Allows users to register with an email, password and player tag.
 Player tag is checked on the royale API, and the database is queried for duplicate users before creating it.
   - `/api/login` [POST]: Allows the user to log into their account using their email and password.
+  - `/api/dashboardinfo` [POST]: Used to populate the users Dashboard, uses the email the user signs in with to query the DB for their player tag.
+It gets the players name, last used deck, a record of their last 4 games, their most used card, and the card that beats them the most (This is done by iterating over the battle log, see `app.py` if you want to see it in more detail)

 - **`user.py`**
-  Defines a `User` class as a model that encapsulates user-related data and behavior.
+  - Defines a `User` class as a model that encapsulates user-related data and behavior.
 Each instance represents a user record, with attributes like `username`, `email`, and `player_tag`, and methods for registration and password verification using secure hashing.
+  - It also initializes the DB used for both user info, and card stats for the deckbuilder.

 - **`deckBuilder.py`**
   Contains the `build_deck(cards)` function which implements the recommender logic: scoring cards by their meta usage and win rates and selecting the top scoring cards the player owns, turns them into a deck usign `np.random.choice(len(cards), size=8, replace=False, p=probs)`.

 - **`metaCrawler.py`**
-  Script responsible for scraping public Clash Royale deck data, calculating usage and win rates for cards across many decks, and updating the `meta.json` file used by the backend recommender system.
+  Script responsible for scraping public Clash Royale deck data, calculating usage and win rates for cards across many decks, and updating the data base with the stats, used by the backend recommender system.

 - **Environment Variables**
   Requires a `.env` file with the Clash Royale API token set as `CLASH_API_TOKEN`.